This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 This banana nut bread tastes just like Starbucks banana bread recipe.

 Starbucks does a great job at making classic banana bread.
-It is full of banana flavor with just a hint of nuts and a bit of cinnamon.
+It is full of ripe bananas with just a hint of nuts and a bit of cinnamon.
 Their bread is tender, moist and addictive.
-This recipe is exactly all that!

 Starbucks doesn’t put anything in their banana bread that could mask the flavor of the banana.
 It has just a hint of cinnamon that compliments the banana but doesn’t overpower.
 Their recipe has nuts.
 Both walnuts and pecans but not too many and in my personal opinion, not enough.
 But I happen love nuts.